 Boeing has told several of its early 787 customers about delivery delays of up to 10 months, industry sources tell AVIATION WEEK.
 According to people familiar with the situation, Korean Air is, so far, the airline that is hardest hit: Korean will get its first 787 in August 2012, 10 months later than previously planned.
 Air India now is believed to be scheduled to receive its first 787 in September or October 2011 instead of April, a delay of around five months.
 Japan Airlines will take ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing Informs Customers About Delayed 787 deliveries".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing Informs Customers About Delayed 787 deliveries".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.